brazil-data-cube/wlts-qgis/wlts_plugin/help/source/install.rst

     docker run --rm -it \
         --name wlts_qgis \
         -v /tmp/.X11-unix:/tmp/.X11-unix \
+        -v /home/${USER}/geodata/:/geodata \
         -e DISPLAY=unix$DISPLAY wlts_qgis:latest qgis

-This command will start the QGIS software.
+This command will start the QGIS software and you can add or create your QGIS projects using the volume directory `/home/${USER}/geodata/`.

 Enable WLTS-QGIS Plugin
 -----------------------